VRM1/WSDM17/README.md

 5. Location ID: Id of the location (POI) in foursquare

 6. Message: Text of the tweet.
+(The text had url which takes us to the check-in of the user from which user identity can be obtained.
+For this reason, we have removed those urls from text.)